 First right of refusal is an agreement between parents that if one of them will be absent from the child for a specified amount of time, that parent will contact the other parent and offer them the chance to be with the child before arranging for a baby sitter.
 This term or concept is not found anywhere in the Texas Family Code.
 So, judges in Tarrant County rarely order the "first right of refusal" after a trial.
-If the parties want language about this in their Final Decree of Order, they most likely need to come to an agreement to include that provision.
+If the parties want language about this in their Final Decree of Order, they most likely need to agree to include that provision.

 When is "first right of refusal" language not appropriate?

-1. If the parents do not get along and the relationship is a high conflict one.
+- If the parents do not get along and the relationship is a high conflict one.

-2. If there has been family violence
+- If there has been family violence

-3. If parents do not communicate well.
+- If parents do not communicate well.

-4. If parents live far apart.
+- If parents live far apart.